Disclosure: Visit Omaha sponsored this post, however, all opinions and photographs are my own.

-Let me show some of the BEST places to visit while in town!
+Let me show you some of the BEST places to visit while in town!

 While walking through the Lied Jungle you will be able to observe over 90 species of animals and towering waterfalls.
 Crossing a rope swing bridge takes you to a new area of the jungle while winding paths lead you to an abundance of tropical flowers and seating areas.
 Bring your camera!
 You’re going to want to capture the bright colors (and sounds!) of the jungle.